wikimedia/WikiContrib/docs/Usage.rst

 There is also an option to reset the filters to the default ones.
 Filters are associated with the Query.
 The contributions of all the wikimedians are fetched according to the filters the user changed!

-**Note:** Presently, the user can see all the contributions of any wikimedian for past one year (at maximum).
+**Note:** Presently, the user can see all the contributions of any wikimedian for the past one year (at maximum).

 Viewing results
 ===============